-Are you interested in presenting at our first educational conference?
+Are you interested in presenting at any of our educational one-day workshops?
 Are you nervous about submitting a workshop proposal?
 Can you recall the path that led you to become a teacher?
 Do you demonstrate your expertise and encourage fellow educators to do the same?
-If so, please head over to our “Call for Presenters” section and enter your proposal for our first conference in 2014!
+If so, please head over to our “Call for Presenters” section and enter your proposal for our first one-day workshop in New York City.

-The Educator’s Room is holding its first annual conference in Atlanta, Georgia on June 25- 27, 2014 under the theme, “Empowering Educators to be the Experts in Education”.
-This conference will be three packed days of sessions of fellow educators showing their expertise in any of the four strands that our conference will focus on this year.
+The Educator’s Room is holding its first workshop series in New York City in February 2016. under the theme, “Empowering Educators to be the Experts in Education”.
+This conference will be one full day packed full of sessions of fellow educators showing their expertise in any of the four strands that our conference will focus on this year.

 - Instruction and Curriculum –Every year there are more educational “buzz words” about what increases level of teacher effectiveness.
 However, the best way to help teachers is to let them learn from fellow “Master Teachers”.
 These sessions will focus on engaging, relating and empowering fellow educators in strong instructional strategies for teaching and learning.